Me he hecho viral

 Me he hecho viral is a 2023 Spanish-Argentine comedy film directed by Jorge Coira from a screenplay by Araceli Gonda which stars Blanca Suárez.

 Plot

-On a plane back from some holidays in Polynesia, social-media obsessed woman Mabel realizes her partner's infidelity upon checking the latter's mobile phone.
-She puts on a show, which is recorded, going viral.
-Upon landing in Madrid, she loses her online clout, her relationship, and becomes known as the crazy lady on the plane.
+On a plane, returning from holiday in Polynesia, social-media obsessed Mabel discovers her partner's infidelity whilst surreptitiously checking his mobile phone.
+She overreacts, passengers panic and the plane makes an emergency landing with videos recorded going viral on the internet.
+Upon landing in Madrid, she has become known as "the crazy plane lady", losing her job, her friends, her home and her privacy.
 She then struggles to get her life back.

 Production

-The screenplay was penned by Araceli Gonda.
+The screenplay was written by Araceli Gonda.
 The film is a Spanish-Argentine co-production by Atresmedia Cine, Warner Bros.
 Pictures España, Bowfinger International Pictures, and Me he hecho viral la película AIE alongside Pampa Films and it had the participation of Atresmedia, Movistar Plus+, Mogambo and CreaSGR, the association of Glow, and the backing from ICAA and INCAA.
 Shooting locations included the Ciudad Real Airport.